 Sugar-sweetened beverages are the number-one source of added sugar in American diets, according to the Centers for Disease Control and Prevention.
 As you can imagine, this isn't great for your weight-loss goals or overall health.

 Regularly drinking sugary beverages like soda, energy drinks, fruity drinks and coffee loaded with sugar is associated with weight gain and obesity, along with type 2 diabetes, heart disease, tooth decay, and kidney diseases.

-Skip the sugar-laden sips and enjoy healthier drinks that can help you lose weight like green tea and sparkling water.
+Skip the sugar-laden sips and enjoy more nutritious drinks that can help you lose weight like green tea and sparkling water.

 2. Fried Foods

-Fried foods often start out as healthy foods like potatoes and chicken that end up taking an unhealthy turn.
-This form of cooking essentially negates all of the healthy attributes naturally found in these foods.
-This doesn't even take into consideration the often-sugary dips you use with fried foods like ketchup and barbecue sauce.
+Fried foods often start out as beneficial ingredients — like potatoes and chicken — that end up losing most of their nutritional value during the frying process.
+This doesn't even take into consideration the often-sugary dips you use with fried foods, like ketchup and barbecue sauce.

-In fact, a February 2013 study published in Nutrition, Metabolism and Cardiovascular Disease found that eating fried foods more than four times a week significantly increases our risk for becoming overweight or obese compared to limiting fried food to less than twice a week.
+In fact, a February 2013 study in Nutrition, Metabolism and Cardiovascular Disease found that eating fried foods more than four times a week significantly increases our risk for having overweight or obesity compared to limiting fried food to less than twice a week.